Social Analytics of Team Interaction using Dynamic Complexity Heat Maps and Network Visualizations: Discussion

 Another direction, when considering that Pentland \cite{pentland2012new} argued that balanced networks might be important for different types of performance (e.g., creative teams and feeling heard), is that we expect that this is highly contingent on task context.
 One approach in the future might be to utilize a form of pattern classification of the networks on the engagement and energy levels of team members such as those utilized by Stevens and colleagues \cite{stevens2019teaching} to identify robust network structures that have a clearer meaning such as whether these patterns relate to cohesion, effective collaboration, or team well-being.
 Extending this even further to include additional modalities of the interaction could also be a possible future step~\cite{paxton2013multimodal}.

-In future work, we aim to include other modalities into the investigation, \eg by considering proximity information, \eg~\cite{BCCPBV:08,Atzmueller:14:CoRR} and data from online social interaction networks~\cf \cite{MASH:13}, as potential complementary information providing further insight on team interaction.
+In future work, we aim to include other modalities into the investigation, \eg by considering proximity information, \eg~\cite{BCCPBV:08,Atzmueller:14:CoRR} and data from online social interaction networks~\cf \cite{MASH:13}, as potential complementary information providing further insight on multi-modal and multi-scale team interaction.
 Methods for modeling and analyzing feature-rich multiplex networks ~\cite{IAGKLS:19} are promising directions.